martin-bach-oracle/database/23aifree/js-generic-sql-driver/sql-driver.md

     </copy>
     ```

-3. Execute the call specification
+3. Execute the JavaScript function

+    Switch to SQL Worksheet, then run the following code:

     ```sql
     <copy>